parulstorevu/storevu-site/content/pages/pricing.md

           ###### 1cent / Msg

           ###### $1/Redemption
-        details: "*   Creation and management of a custom targeted promotional campaign\r\n    designed to increase average expenditure and buying frequency\n*   A dedicated text-based connection with your best customers through a\r\n    dedicated local phone number that we provide.\n*   Custom in-store signage, as well as links to any existing email, text,\r\n    web, or social media that you may already be using.\n*   Scheduled delivery of targeted custom customer promotions.\n*   Tracking of redemptions online and in-store.\n*   Managed ongoing services.\n*   Secure access to real time reporting including sales and profitability.\n"
+        details: "1.
+Creation and management of a custom targeted promotional campaign\r\n    designed to increase average expenditure and buying frequency\n\n2.
+A dedicated text-based connection with your best customers through a\r\n    dedicated local phone number that we provide.\n\n3.
+Custom in-store signage, as well as links to any existing email, text,\r\n    web, or social media that you may already be using.\n\n4.
+Scheduled delivery of targeted custom customer promotions.\n\n5.
+Tracking of redemptions online and in-store.\n\n6.
+Managed ongoing services.\n\n7.
+Secure access to real time reporting including sales and profitability.\n"
         actions:
           - label: Order Now
             url: /signup